nextui-org/nextui/.changeset/modern-pianos-destroy.md

 "@nextui-org/tooltip": major
 ---

-Fix bug #3474 where scrolling was enabled when tooltip was open
+Fix where scrolling was enabled when tooltip was open (#3474)